MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 ### Set version number

 Call `linkouts.setVersion` to define the custom.js file version.
-In NG-CHMs, the linkouts version is displayed with other version numbers in the About and Map Properties dialogs.
+In NG-CHMs, the linkouts version is displayed with other version numbers in the About dialog.

 ```javascript
 linkouts.setVersion('1.0.0');